Are you looking for blog post ideas? Are you struggling to come up with blog topics that will engage your readers and drive traffic to your blog?

 180. Reasoning Post

-A reasoning post is a blog post where you share your personal experience with something.
+A reasoning post shares your personal experience about something.

 Example: Why I quit my job at Facebook to take a year off